software-students-fall2024/4-containers-super-awesome-team-name/README.md

 The user can then see all previous sounds that where classified, the classification of the sound, and the date the sound was recorded.

 If the user wishes to do so, they can delete any sounds from the "Records" page using the delete button next to the sound.

+All data will be stored in docker remotely and will be retrieved upon launch of application.
+If user wishes for something to be deleted, they must delete through the "Records" page.

 ## Environment Vars and Data Import Instructions